chanonroy/portfolio/README.md

 </h1>

 <p align="center">
-  This is version 2.0 of my portfolio site that is spun up using Gatsby.
+  This is version 2.0 of my portfolio site that is spun up using Create React App
 </p>

 ## 📦 Project Setup